Black Seed Oil For Weight Loss: Evidence-Based Effects

 Additionally, the journal Food and Function discusses how black seed oil may improve weight and waist circumference when paired with a low-calorie diet.
 [5] However, this randomized controlled clinical trial was performed only involving one sample of women who are obese.
 Thus we need more studies to confirm that we can apply same results to a large population.

 If you are struggling to lose weight, speaking with a registered dietitian nutritionist could help provide individualized advice and education regarding your needs.
-Additionally, a weight-loss app can provide guidance and support in helping you reach your weight-loss goals.
+Additionally, Omo, a healthy weight-loss app can provide guidance and support in helping you reach your weight-loss goals.

 Drinking Black Seed Oil, Honey, and Cinnamon For Weight Loss